Arrangement in Painting.

 About arrangement in painting – landscape paintings

-Most good landscape paintings catch your eye and hold your interest by having well placed objects in the landscape – we call this ‘arrangement in painting’
+Most good landscape paintings catch your eye and hold your interest by having well placed items in the landscape, we can call this arrangement in painting.

-Arrangement is where the objects are placed, that is sky, clouds, mountains, trees, water and rocks etc. –
+The items include the sky, clouds, mountains, trees, huts, fences, logs, water and rocks etc.

-Let’s make a formula for arranging a painting: – Have the horizon above or below the center of your work, not in the very middle of the picture as this might cut your picture in half and cause the viewer to look at the picture in sections rather than the whole thing.
+Have the horizon above or below the center of your work, not in the very middle of the picture as this might cut your picture in half and cause the viewer to look at the picture in sections rather than the whole thing.

 Do not place objects such as trees, cabins, rocks, people etc., in the very center of the painting, this area is best left for the viewer’s eye to rest after scanning the items around the painting.